jianying-chiang/challenge/README.md

 └───tests
 │   │
 │   └───e2e (End to End tests.
 Calls APIs with different params/JSONs)
-│   └───service (Unit tests.
+│   └───unit (Unit tests.
 Checks that all utility/helper functions are working as expected)

 # Guide (Windows/Mac)